-White box vs black box vs grey box penetration testing
+White box vs black box vs grey box pen testing

 The amount of information shared prior to an engagement can have a huge influence on its outcomes.
 Testing style is usually defined as either white box, black box or grey box penetration testing.

 White box penetration testing, sometimes referred to as crystal or oblique box pen testing, involves sharing full network and system information with the tester, including network maps and credentials.
 This helps to save time and reduce the overall cost of an engagement.
 A white box penetration test is useful for simulating a targeted attack on a specific system utilising as many attack vectors as possible.

 In a black box penetration test, no information is provided to the tester at all.
 The pen tester in this instance follows the approach of an unprivileged attacker, from initial access and execution through to exploitation.
 This scenario can be seen as the most authentic, demonstrating how an adversary with no inside knowledge would target and compromise an organisation.
 However, this tyically makes it the costliest option too.

 In a grey box penetration test, also known as a translucent box test, only limited information is shared with the tester.
 Usually this takes the form of login credentials.
 Grey box testing is useful to help understand the level of access a privileged user could gain and the potential damage they could cause.
 Grey box tests strike a balance between depth and efficiency and can be used to simulate either an insider threat or an attack that has breached the network perimeter.